vechain-energy/example-buy-me-a-coffee/docs/Tutorial.md

 # Preparation

-The tutorial builds upon a pre-established React project that has been set up with popular libraries.
-It will begin by integrating Vechain-specific modules into this existing project.
+This tutorial is based on a pre-existing React project that has already been configured with widely-used libraries.
+It will focus on incorporating Vechain-specific modules into this project.
+Therefore, only information related to Vechain will be covered in this article.
+It assumes a basic understanding of React, such as managing states and passing props, which will not be explained.

 - **@vechain/dapp-kit-react** - A collection of React hooks and components designed to facilitate the integration of the dApp kit into React applications.
 - **@vechain/dapp-kit-ui** - A set of UI components aimed at simplifying the process of wallet selection and connection.